anordin95/bgc/src/bgc_part_0500_arrays.md

 Later when we talk about the equivalence between arrays and pointers, we'll see how this makes a lot more sense.
-For now, it's enough to know that functions can make changes to arrays that are visible out in the caller.
+For now, it's enough to know that functions can make changes to arrays that were instantiated out in the caller.
 [i[Arrays-->modifying within functions]>]